Trudy B. Festinger

 Areas of Expertise

-Adoption and foster care, child welfare policy, social work practice evaluation
+Adoption and foster care; child welfare policy; social work practice evaluation

-She has also co-directed a study on the vision and hearing of children in foster care, and completed research on rates of adoption dissolution and the need for post-adoption services (After Adoption: A Study of Placement Stability and Parents.
+Dr. Festinger has also co-directed a study on the vision and hearing of children in foster care, and completed research on rates of adoption dissolution and the need for post-adoption services (After Adoption: A Study of Placement Stability and Parents.
 Service Needs), as well as a telephone survey of the NYC Administration for Children’s Services adoption hotline callers, and a descriptive study of “warm–line” services of COAC.
 Most recently she has co-authored studies on post-adoption placements, on the prevalence of childhood emotional maltreatment among child welfare staff, on suicidal ideation among adoptees, and on the quality of evaluations of foster parent training.

 She is a past member of the editorial board of the American Journal of Orthopsychiatry and served on the advisory boards of the Interagency Council of Mental Retardation and Developmental Disabilities Agencies, Inc. and the NYC Administration for Children’s Services.
 She was a consultant to the Children’s Defense Fund of Washington, DC and was a member of a task force on open adoption of the NYC Comptroller’s office.
 Dr. Festinger is currently on the editorial boards of Children and Youth Services Review, the Journal of Public Child Welfare, and the Adoption Quarterly.
 She is on the board of directors of the Citizens’ Committee for Children of New York City, and was president of the Kenworthy-Swift Foundation.